zhengyicoding/bunnyfriends/README.md

 ## Database:

 Collection 1: bunnies, with 52 records of available JellyCat bunnies.
+Support read on bunnies.
 Collection 2: stories, with 1,000 records of story posts on the forum.
+Support filter by bunny name and CRUD operations on forum posts.

 ## Screenshots: